 – Work towards positive outcomes for young people: participating leading to training, volunteering or securing employment.

-LRC are planning a number of other community programmes to engage females in cricket and physical activity.
+LCCC are planning a number of other community programmes to engage females in cricket and physical activity.
 Please check back here for future updates.